SpinalHDL/SpinalDoc/spinal/frequent_errors.md

   ...
-  val componentX = new ComponentX val Y = Bool componentX.io.X := Y //This assignement is not legal ...
+  val componentX = new ComponentX val Y = Bool componentX.io.X := Y //This assignement will be detected as not legal ...
 }
 ```